NCH-Motion-Laboratory/gaitutils/docs/techdoc.rst

 forceplate area and 2) the contralateral foot does not contact the same plate during the cycle.

 In gaitutils, the foot is modelled as a simple triangle.
 The vertices of the triangle are estimated from marker data.
-If the triangle is completely inside the forceplate boundaries, the contact is judged as valid.
+The position of the heel marker is used as the heel vertex.
+For the other two vertices ("big toe" and "little toe") there are no markers available.
+Thus, the code attempts to estimate their positions.
+If explicit information about foot length is available, the accuracy will be improved.
+Foot length can be supplied as an extra model parameter in Nexus (``RightFootLen`` and ``LeftFootLen``).

 Contributing
 ============